sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/saml_with_okta.md

 # Configuring SAML with Okta

-## 1. Add an unlisted (non-gallery) application to your Azure AD organization
+## 1. Add a SAML application in Okta

 1. Navigate to the "Classic UI" in the Okta Admin site.
 In the upper left-hand corner, it should say "Classic UI".
 If it says "Developer Console", click it and select "Classic UI". ![Okta Developer Console: Classic UI](https://user-images.githubusercontent.com/1646931/71300638-7a52fd80-234b-11ea-90cf-960820d4d5f2.png)
 1. Go to the Applications tab.
 Click "Add Application" and then "Create New App".
 Select "Web" as the choice of Platform and "SAML 2.0" as the Sign on method.
 Then click "Create". ![Add application](https://user-images.githubusercontent.com/1646931/71300683-02390780-234c-11ea-8cbb-7c9987d3b472.png)